robin-raymond/zax.io/basics.md

 default
 defer
 discard
+each / from
-each
+each / in
-else
 except
 false
 forever
-from
 handle
 hint
 if
-in
-is
+if / else
 immutable
 import
 inconstant
-keyword
 last
 lazy
 lease